zita-ch/terrain_benchmark/README.md

 ---
 Todo:
 1. add evaluations of different robots and policies
-2. add a bibtex reference after uploading the preprint
+2. add a bibtex reference after uploading the preprint at arXiv
 3. add code examples to use the benchmark